emil10001/ejf.io/content/random/content_promotion.md

 * Use a GIF of the video
 * Make sure to have room in the tweet for an image and link

-## Pulling Twitter and G+ together

-Using Twitter to promote long-form content in G+ is a great way to engage people on both platforms.
+Using Twitter to promote long-form content elsewhere is a great way to engage people on both platforms.

 ## Facebook

-**Potential growth... with investment**
+Potential growth... with investment

 * Native video upload
 * Incremental reach

 Pay-to-play, need to spend money to get views.
 Native uploads are more engaging on Facebook.

-**Organic growth on Facebook**
+Organic growth on Facebook

 Video & call to action (ask to like the page) will help to grow organically.

 ## Blogs

-* Primary outlet for program/product announcements
-* Corporate voice, as opposed to an individual opinion forum

 Good for in-depth content, maybe less personal, whereas the social platforms may be better for a more personal, conversational.
+Depending on what you are doing.
+If this is a personal blog, then it should be personal.
+If it is a corporate blog, then maybe it's more of the official corporate channel, and the voice should be more of a corporate voice.

 ## Medium

-* Forum for a more opinionated, personalized voice: ability to pull in DA's Content
+* Forum for a more opinionated, personalized voice
 * Emerging space for written long-form content

 More personal, and conversational, while still allowing for long-form in-depth content.